 Difference in hue

-• Ordinary blue eyes: The blue is relatively saturated, with rich and diverse colors, and may tend to be between warm and cold blues, such as sky blue and ocean blue, with a soft and natural overall color.
+- Ordinary blue eyes: The blue is relatively saturated, with rich, diverse colors, and may lean toward warm or cold blues, such as sky blue and ocean blue, with a soft, natural overall color.

 Optical properties

-• Ice blue eyes: The melanin content in the iris is extremely low, and the iris fiber structure is more dense and orderly, resulting in high-intensity Rayleigh scattering of light, making the eyes look crystal clear with silvery white reflections, producing an optical effect similar to ice crystals.
+- Ice blue eyes: The melanin content in the iris is extremely low, and the iris fiber structure is denser and more orderly, resulting in strong Rayleigh scattering of light, making the eyes look crystal clear with silvery-white reflections, producing an optical effect similar to ice crystals.

 Visual effect

-• Ordinary blue eyes: give people a warm, natural, and friendly impression, with a soft and comfortable visual effect and a natural blue tone.
+- Ordinary blue eyes give people a warm, natural, and friendly impression, with a soft, comfortable visual effect and a natural blue tone.

 Rarity